adaxz/6000G-5012_Project/Proposal_Draft.md

 ### Dataset

 - how to acquire dataset
-	- The dataset, Google-Landmarks-v1, provided by Google, contains 5 million images of more than 200,000 different landmarks.
+	- The dataset, Google-Landmarks-v2, provided by Google, contains 5 million images of more than 200,000 different landmarks.
 The images were collected from photographers around the world who labeled their photos and supplemented them with historical and lesser-known images from Wikimedia Commons.
+	- Due to the large size of the dataset (500GB), during each epoch we will download the needed subset, perform data cleaning, train the model, and delete the subset.

 - Data Cleaning
 	- For the data cleaning stage, we are considering adopting similar strategies mentioned by Ozaki et al. The first step is to remove all classes with no more than 3 training samples (53,435 classes in total).
 Then by applying spatial verification to the filtered images by k nearest neighbor search, we expect the cleaned dataset contains around 2 million images with roughly 100,000 labels.

 ### what network architecture to experiment/innovate
+- Will be doing our training on AWS instance due to more powerful machine
+- Will be using TensorFlow to construct our CNN and experiment with different hyperparamters including number of layers, learning rate, epoch and batch size.
 - Considering using ResNet-101 and SE-ResNeXt-101 as backbones trained with cosine-softmax / or softmax based losses.